Hiking in Luang Prabang: The Chomphet Hike

 3. Wat Tam Sackkalin

 In Laos, caves are considered sacred places and over the centuries they fill with Buddha statues.
-The joy in visiting ancient Sackkalin cave monastery is that local kids keep the key and they will guide you inside.
+The joy in visiting ancient Sackkalin cave monastery is that local kids keep the key and they will lead you inside.
 Sure, a 5-year old is leading the way but it still feels a little Indiana-Jones-esque.
 Give them a small tip at the end.

 4. Wat Had Siaw

-5. Wat Nong Sakeo in a pond
+5. Wat Nong Sakeo on a pond

 The sight of Wat Nong Sakeo is surreal and eerie.
 The temple is built on a pond and the dilapidated building seems abandoned – but a discarded orange robe here, a single flip-flop there hints that there’s an unseen spirit around…

 As the Hobo Map indicates, there’s a sign “1.5 km to Nakham” pointing down one path.
-If you choose to complete the hike as a circuit,heading up over the tree-covered ridge to Ban Nakham, this is the direction you go.
+If you choose to complete the hike as a circuit, heading up over the tree-covered ridge to Ban Nakham, this is the direction you go.

 6. Wat Khok Pab